 - Marvel at the Picture Windows on 5th Avenue: Macy’s is not the only one with eye popping and heart warming holiday window displays.
 Stroll along 5th avenue and take in the windows at Lord & Taylor, Saks Fifth Ave, Tiffany’s & Bergdof Goodman.

-- Visit Toys “R” Us in Times Square: I personally enjoy riding the 60-foot Ferris wheel but there is so much more to this gigantic toy store!
+- Updated 12/2018 Toys “R” Us in Times Square closed their doors although they returned to Times Square as a pop up for the Holidays in 2017.
+I hope they are able to make a permanent return.
+I personally enjoy riding the 60-foot Ferris wheel but there is so much more to this gigantic toy store!
 If you are in the mood to “shop until you drop” for Christmas presents of toys and electronics with beautiful views of New York City all around you, this is the place to be.

 - Visit the Christmas Markets: In “A Guide to NYC’s Outdoor Holiday Markets“, Chanel of CulturalXplorer describes the various markets in NYC.
 If you are looking for unique gifts and foods, head to the markets in Union Square, Columbus Circle and Bryant Park.